-Without energy, your time is as good as useless.
+Without energy, your time will never be well spent.
 Imagine going through a day feeling tired, exhausted, and sleepy, do you think you are able to enjoy the time/life to the fullest?

 Not at all.
 And when it comes to being productive and get more things done, the first thing most people will think about is to sleep less and spend more time into doing the work.

 This is not going to work in the long run because you are exchanging your energy for time.

 Eventually, your energy will run out.
 You will suffer from burnout or fall sick because you are trying to use too much of your energy.

 If you don’t believe me, try to go on without sleep for three days, you will become a zombie and act like a drunken person.
 Your productivity will go down, you will become less effective, and you can’t even think straight.